To Purchase a TMA Click Here

 Welcome to the Caledonia County Snowmobile Trail Club

-Welcome to the new home of the Caledonia County Snowmobile Trail Club!
-We are getting back to basics, and will be adding new features over time.
+Welcome to the Caledonia County Snowmobile Trail Club!
+Its time to get ready for winter.
+Get your machines serviced, purchase your TMA's and get ready for snow!
 Please stop back often for updates and more!
 Ride Safe and Ride Right!

 Note: Any TMA's ordered will ship towards the end of November.

 The trails are slowly shaping up, with the crews out working on debrushing and signage, while avoiding all the hunters.
 We are hoping that temperatures will soon drop, giving that frozen base for mother natures white gold to fall on.